 We were extremely proud to field our first all-girls team, and the first in the Northern Beaches, in 2010 and remain committed to supporting women’s rugby in whatever way that we can.

-Dee Why Rugby Club is supported, as are all registered suburban rugby clubs, by the Australian Rugby Union.
+The Dee Why Rugby Club is supported, as are all registered community rugby clubs, by Rugby Australia.

-Dee Why Rugby Club is a member of the Warringah Junior Rugby Union, of which Collaroy, Narrabeen, Newport, Pittwater House, St Augustine’s, Terrey Hills and Wakehurst are also members.
+The Dee Why Rugby Club is a member of the Warringah Junior Rugby Union, of which Collaroy, Narrabeen, Newport, Pittwater, Terrey Hills and Wakehurst are also members.